2.c.1. Photon propagation

-Therefore, energy from the photon or the mechanical torsion will transmit from the point of origin towards the other end of the beam or wave group according to the parameters of the transverse elasticity.
+Therefore, energy from the photon or the mechanical torsion will transmit from the point of origin towards the other end of the beam according to the parameters of the transverse elasticity.

 This presentation of photons as transverse mechanical waves is a mere simplification of what happens in reality.
-It seems that in the case of propagation of electromagnetic waves, the torsion of a filament in the global aether, will necessarily affect the adjacent filaments.
-So one can talk about three-dimensional wave groups and wave fronts but still not know what a photon is.
+It seems that in the case of propagation of electromagnetic waves, the torsion of a filament in the Global Aether will necessarily affect the adjacent filaments.
+So, one can talk about three-dimensional waves, but still not knowing what a photon is.

-As a result, the beam or bar will represent the wave sequence or the collection of filaments affected in the reticular structure of matter, global aether, by the advance of the electromagnetic wave front.
+As a result, the beam or bar will represent the wave sequence or the collection of filaments affected in the reticular structure of matter, Global Aether, by the advance of the electromagnetic wave.

 From the perspective of the central axis of the transverse mechanical wave, the amplitude of the electromagnetic wave will depend on the elastocytes needed to reflect the total energy of the wave, bearing in mind that each elastocyte represents a minimum unit of energy or quanta.

-According to Wikipedia, since they are transverse waves, electromagnetic wave groups and light can polarize, whereas longitudinal waves, such as the mechanical waves of sound, cannot polarize because the oscillation has the same direction as its propagation.
+According to Wikipedia, since they are transverse waves, they can polarize, whereas longitudinal waves, such as the mechanical waves of sound, cannot polarize because the oscillation has the same direction as its propagation.

 Wikipedia also states that the study of electromagnetic polarization only concerns the electric fields of the aforementioned transverse waves by convention, since the magnetic field is perpendicular and proportional to the electric field.
-I still have not been able to make out the difference between an electric field and a magnetic field in a photon.
-I suppose it would be a conventional difference because of historic reasons, and because it is useful to separate the two spatial components.
-Maybe it has something to do with the differences due to the direction of propagation of the electromagnetic waves, with respect to the tension of the longitudinal curvature of global aether and the resulting difference in torsion potential.
+We still have not been able to make out the difference between an electric field and a magnetic field in a photon.
+We suppose it would be a conventional difference because of historical reasons, and because it is useful to separate the two spatial components.
+Maybe it has something to do with the differences due to the direction of propagation of the electromagnetic waves, concerning the tension of the longitudinal curvature of Global Aether and the resulting difference in torsion potential.

-Another way to look at it would be to ask ourselves if the magnetic wave group has an electric component in its transverse wave propagation.
+Another way to look at it will be to ask ourselves if the magnetic wave has an electric component in its transverse wave propagation.

-The figure on the propagation of the magnetic and electric fields shows the classic virtual division of the electromagnetic wave propagation.
-This representation of two planes of the front of a three-dimensional transverse and mechanical wave corresponds to the lines defining the area of global aether affected in each instant.
+The figure on the propagation of the magnetic and electric fields shows the classical virtual division of the electromagnetic wave propagation.
+This representation of two planes of a three-dimensional transverse and mechanical wave corresponds to the lines defining the area of Global Aether affected in each instant.

-The figure is not exact because the vertical and horizontal lines of the propagation of the wave front of the transverse mechanical wave cannot be so straight.
-However, I hope I have achieved the intended effect.
+The figure is not exact because the vertical and horizontal lines of the propagation of the wave of the transverse mechanical wave cannot be so straight.
+However, we hope we have achieved the intended effect.

-The fact that the mechanical wave maintains the energy of the photon indicates that the global aether is a non-dispersive medium.
+The fact that the mechanical wave maintains the energy of the photon indicates that the LUM Aether (Luminiferous, universal, and mobile) –longitudinal tension of Global Aether– is a non-dispersive medium.

-Another property of electromagnetic waves is that they break the symmetry of the pure radial structure of gravity.
+Another property of electromagnetic waves is that they break the symmetry of the simple radial structure of gravity.

 Physical collapse of electromagnetic waves

-The electromagnetic wave of light, or a photon, will not stop as long as there is no reason to; for example, if it were to reach a fixed point that did not allow its passage or propagation.
-In that moment, the main effects that could be produced in the aforementioned transverse mechanical wave are:
+The electromagnetic wave of light, or a photon, will not stop as long as there is no reason to; for example if it were to reach a fixed point that did not allow its passage or propagation.
+At that moment, the possible main events in the transverse mechanical wave are:

 Absorption of the electromagnetic wave by a particle with mass

 Consequently, the photon will have transmitted its energy to the receiver particle.
-The energy received may cause an increased vibration in the mass and in the surrounding global aether, or increased heat, or kinetic energy of the lineal movement of the mass.
+The energy received may cause an increased vibration in the mass and the surrounding Global Aether, or increased heat, or kinetic energy of the linear movement of the mass.

-Acknowledging differences between a particle with mass and a mechanical impulse, it is like if a car were to enter a highway at a speed compatible with that of the other cars on the highway.
-Consequently, the rest of the cars would have to either readjust their speed to maintain a safe driving distance (heat) or go faster in order to increase the available space (kinetic energy).
+It is like if a car were to enter a highway at speed compatible with that of the other cars on the highway.
+Consequently, the rest of the cars would have to either readjust their speed to maintain a safe driving distance (heat) or go faster to increase the available space (kinetic energy).

 Rebounded electromagnetic wave

-Another possibility is that the transverse mechanical wave front, for whatever reason, rebounds in the direction of the displacement or in another direction.
+Another possibility is that the transverse mechanical wave, for whatever reason, rebounds in the direction of the displacement or another direction.